Conqueror1776/Conqueror1776.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This personal porfolio is created using the Material-UI package for react
+This personal portfolio was created using the Material-UI package for react